Azo compound

-Azo compounds are organic compounds bearing the functional group diazenyl (R\sN=N\sR′, in which R and R′ can be either aryl or alkyl groups).
+Azo compounds are organic compounds bearing the functional group diazenyl (R\sN=N\sR′, in which N is nitrogen and R and R′ can be either aryl or alkyl groups).

 IUPAC defines azo compounds as: "Derivatives of diazene (diimide), HN=NH, wherein both hydrogens are substituted by hydrocarbyl groups, e.g. PhN=NPh azobenzene or diphenyldiazene.", where Ph stands for phenyl group.
 The more stable derivatives contain two aryl groups.
 The N=N group is called an azo group (from French azote 'nitrogen', from Ancient Greek ἀ- (a-) 'not' and ζωή (zōē) 'life').

 Many textile and leather articles are dyed with azo dyes and pigments.